go-schwab/trader/README.md

 3. `go get github.com/samjtro/go-tda`

 - you're now ready to go! import the library by package ( `github.com/samjtro/go-tda/data` for the data package, for instance )
-- if you have any questions, check the [go reference](https://pkg.go.dev/github.com/samjtro/go-tda), which is also at the top of the page; or, scroll down to the code samples below
+- if you have any questions, check the [go reference](https://pkg.go.dev/github.com/samjtro/go-tda); or, scroll down to the code samples below

 ### package details